zenml-io/zenml/docs/book/stack_components/introduction.md

     ...
 ```

-As you can see from the example below, the `LocalArtifactStore` inherits from
+As you can see from the example above, the `LocalArtifactStore` inherits from
 the corresponding base abstraction `BaseArtifactStore` and implements a
 local version.
-While creating this class, it is critical to set `FLAVOR`
+While creating this class, it is critical to set the `FLAVOR`
 class variable, as we will use it as a reference when we create an instance
 of this stack component.